 This page is being updated in live time with new information and resources for businesses during the COVID-19 crisis as it becomes available; please check back for updates.

-Disaster funding options
+Disaster and recovery funding options

-National disaster funding programs
+National disaster and recovery funding programs

 - IRS Employee Retention Credit: The Treasury Department and the IRS announced the new Employee Retention Credit to encourage businesses to keep employees on their payroll.
 The refundable tax credit is 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.
 More information is available here.

 - Thryv Foundation’s Small Business COVID-19 Grant Program: Qualifying small business applicants can apply for grants from $2,000 to $15,000 through this program.
 Grants will be awarded on a first-come, first-serve basis, and applications are open until April 30.
+Thryv is no longer accepting applications at this time.

 - The Small Business Relief Fund: Powered by GoFundMe in partnership with Yelp, Intuit QuickBooks, GoDaddy and Bill.com, this fund offers up to $500 in grants for businesses that raise $500 in funding through the GoFundMe platform.
 More information is available here.